Nico Rosberg in profile

-For 2010 Rosberg opted to leave Williams in favour of a deal with the new Mercedes GP team and he was soon paired with Schumacher on his F1 comeback.
+For 2010 Rosberg opted to leave Williams in favour of a deal with the new Mercedes GP team and he was soon paired with the legendary Michael Schumacher on his F1 comeback.

 Although there wasn't a race win for Rosberg that year, there were three podium finishes, 142 points and the honour and prestige of soundly beating his legendary team-mate - the first to ever do so in F1.

 Sadly, that was as good as Mercedes' season got and he ended the year scrambling for points and trying to stay ahead of Schumacher, who retired again at the end of the year.

 Hamilton may have been the big-money signing for 2013, but it was Rosberg who took the team's first victory of the season in Monaco, a feat he repeated at Silverstone to take two victories to the Brit's one.